tc39/proposal-string-dedent/README.md

 ## Syntax Alternatives Considered

-Some potential alternatives to the multi-backtick syntax:
+Some potential alternatives to the `@`-backtick-prefix syntax:

 - A built-in runtime method along the lines of the `dedent` library, e.g. `String.dedent`:
   - Pros: